 To calculate the percentage standards, we are following the same methodology for 2019 as we have in all prior years.
-The formulas used to calculate the actually used, produced and imported during the 2020-time period.

-percentage standards applicable to producers and importers of gasoline and diesel are provided in 40 CFR 80.1405.
+The formulas used to calculate the percentage standards applicable to producers and importers of gasoline and diesel are provided in 40 CFR 80.1405.
 The formulas rely on estimates of the volumes of gasoline and diesel fuel, for both highway and nonroad uses, which are projected to be used in the year in which the standards will apply.
 The projected gasoline and diesel volumes are provided by EIA, and include projections of ethanol and biodiesel used in transportation fuel.
 Since the percentage standards apply only to the non-renewable gasoline and diesel produced or imported, the volumes of renewable fuel are subtracted out of the EIA projections of gasoline and diesel.